hasanrashid/Scraper/README.md

-# PDF Link Finder and Downloader
+# Scraper

-A Python command-line application that uses object-oriented design to identify and download documents from web pages.
+A Python application that uses object-oriented design to identify and download documents from web pages.
 Given a URL and optional CSS selectors, the tool locates all links pointing to PDF files and provides a list of URLs, with the option to automatically download them.

 ## Features